Ideamaxwu/BIT/README.md

 Arch Design:

 Data ingestion and storage is supported by AsterixDB, data analysis is supported by Spark, and search is implemented by SQL-like query.
+Maven: Convention over Configuration.